peteroupc/peteroupc.github.io/colorgen.md

 The _CMYK color model_, ideally, describes the proportion of cyan, magenta, yellow, and black (K) inks to use to reproduce certain colors on paper.
 However, since color mixture of inks is considerably complex (see "[Color Mixture](#Color_Mixture)", later), the proper interpretation of CMYK colors depends on the printing condition, including what inks and paper are used.

+**Characterization tables.** In printing industry practice, a given printing condition (combination of ink, paper, printer, and more) is characterized by finding out how it forms colors using different mixtures of inks.
+This is usually done by printing CMYK color "patches" and measuring their [CIELAB](#CIELAB) colors (or [spectral reflectances](#Spectral_Color_Functions)) under standardized lighting and measurement conditions.

-**Characterization tables.** The International Color Consortium maintains a [list of standardized conversions](http://www.color.org/chardata/drsection1.xalter) of CMYK color "patches", usually to [CIELAB](#CIELAB) colors relative to the D50 white point, for different standardized printing conditions.
+The International Color Consortium maintains a [list of standardized conversions](http://www.color.org/chardata/drsection1.xalter) of CMYK color "patches", usually to CIELAB colors relative to the D50 white point, for different standardized printing conditions.
 Such conversions are generally known as _characterization data_ or _characterization tables_.

-In printing industry practice, a given printing condition (combination of ink, paper, printer, and more) is characterized by printing CMYK color "patches" and measuring their CIELAB values (or [spectral reflectances](#Spectral_Color_Functions)) under standardized lighting and measurement conditions.

 Given a CMYK-to-CIELAB characterization table, a CMYK color can be converted to and from a CIELAB color by multidimensional interpolation of the table's "patches"; details of such interpolation are outside the scope of this page, but an example is SciPy's [`griddata`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.griddata.html) method.